Over the River April 1, 2026

 as I walk across the sand.

-With every footfall I reflect
+At every footfall I reflect

 on how it was to hold your hand.